 12. Sheryl Crow: Tomorrow Never Dies

-The highest ranked Brosnan-era theme sees Sheryl Crow struggle to hit the high notes (or so it always sounds to me.
+The highest ranked Brosnan-era theme sees Sheryl Crow struggle to hit the high notes (or so it always sounds to these ears.
 I can't sing at all.
 Don't listen to me).
 This seems a case of the producers going for a higher profile singer rather than choosing the best song.
 K.d.
 Lang's "Surrender" from the film's closing credits is the better of the two tracks.

 11. Sheena Easton: For Your Eyes Only